 Throw them on a sandwich, into a pasta salad, or even onto a charcuterie board with cheese and crackers.

-This canning recipe for hot pepper jelly is easy to follow and is so delicious for a kick of heat.
+This canning recipe for hot pepper jelly is easy to follow and is so delicious.
 Serve it on top of cream cheese or chevre, or wherever you need a touch of fire to your life.

 Quick Pickled Peppers